Morgan Stanley Raises Taysha Gene Therapies (NASDAQ:TSHA) Price Target to $30.00

-Taysha Gene Therapies (NASDAQ:TSHA) had its target price raised by Morgan Stanley from $29.00 to $30.00 in a report released on Monday morning, PriceTargets.com reports.
+Taysha Gene Therapies (NASDAQ:TSHA) had its price target lifted by Morgan Stanley from $29.00 to $30.00 in a report published on Monday, Benzinga reports.
 Morgan Stanley currently has an overweight rating on the stock.

-Several other research firms have also recently weighed in on TSHA.
-William Blair started coverage on shares of Taysha Gene Therapies in a report on Monday, March 1st.
-They set an outperform rating and a $46.00 price target on the stock.
-Oppenheimer started coverage on shares of Taysha Gene Therapies in a report on Monday, January 4th.
-They set an outperform rating and a $42.00 price target on the stock.
-Chardan Capital boosted their price target on shares of Taysha Gene Therapies from $45.00 to $60.00 and gave the stock a buy rating in a report on Thursday, March 4th.
-Finally, Zacks Investment Research upgraded shares of Taysha Gene Therapies from a sell rating to a hold rating in a report on Tuesday, January 5th.
-One equities research analyst has rated the stock with a sell rating and six have issued a buy rating to the company’s stock.
-The stock presently has a consensus rating of Buy and an average price target of $40.50.
+Several other analysts also recently weighed in on the company.
+William Blair assumed coverage on Taysha Gene Therapies in a research report on Monday, March 1st.
+They set an outperform rating and a $46.00 target price for the company.
+Oppenheimer assumed coverage on Taysha Gene Therapies in a research report on Monday, January 4th.
+They set an outperform rating and a $42.00 target price for the company.
+Chardan Capital lifted their target price on Taysha Gene Therapies from $45.00 to $60.00 and gave the stock a buy rating in a research report on Wednesday, March 10th.
+Finally, Zacks Investment Research downgraded Taysha Gene Therapies from a hold rating to a sell rating in a research report on Tuesday, March 9th.
+One investment analyst has rated the stock with a sell rating and six have given a buy rating to the company’s stock.
+The stock presently has a consensus rating of Buy and a consensus target price of $40.50.

-A number of hedge funds have recently made changes to their positions in the business.
-BlackRock Inc. raised its position in Taysha Gene Therapies by 21.1% in the fourth quarter.
-BlackRock Inc. now owns 2,229,816 shares of the company’s stock worth $59,181,000 after acquiring an additional 389,249 shares during the period.
-Sands Capital Management LLC bought a new stake in Taysha Gene Therapies in the third quarter worth about $17,654,000.
-Perceptive Advisors LLC bought a new stake in Taysha Gene Therapies in the third quarter worth about $10,538,000.
-ArrowMark Colorado Holdings LLC bought a new stake in Taysha Gene Therapies in the third quarter worth about $7,322,000.
-Finally, Deerfield Management Company L.P.
-Series C bought a new stake in Taysha Gene Therapies in the third quarter worth about $5,600,000.
-42.19% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently bought and sold shares of TSHA.
+Caas Capital Management LP purchased a new position in Taysha Gene Therapies in the third quarter valued at about $672,000.
+Kovitz Investment Group Partners LLC purchased a new position in Taysha Gene Therapies in the third quarter valued at about $224,000.
+UBS Asset Management Americas Inc. purchased a new position in Taysha Gene Therapies in the third quarter valued at about $4,480,000.
+ArrowMark Colorado Holdings LLC purchased a new position in Taysha Gene Therapies in the third quarter valued at about $7,322,000.
+Finally, ExodusPoint Capital Management LP purchased a new position in Taysha Gene Therapies in the third quarter valued at about $292,000.
+Institutional investors own 42.19% of the company’s stock.

 Taysha Gene Therapies, Inc, a gene therapy company, develops adeno-associated virus based gene therapies for the treatment of monogenic diseases of the central nervous system.
 It primarily develops TSHA-101 for the treatment of GM2 gangliosidosis; TSHA-118 for the treatment of CLN1 disease; TSHA-102 for the treatment of Rett syndrome; TSHA-103 for the treatment of SLC6A1 haploinsufficiency disorder; and TSHA-104 for the treatment for Surfeit locus 1 deficiency.